Syndetics cover image

 Somewhere in the double rainbow : representations of bisexuality in post-apartheid novels / Cheryl Stobie.

-By: Material type: TextLanguage: Publisher: Scottsville, South Africa : University of KwaZulu-Natal Press, 2007Description: xvi, 307 p.
+By: Material type: TextLanguage: English Publisher: Scottsville, South Africa : University of KwaZulu-Natal Press, 2007Description: xvi, 307 p.
 23 cmISBN:

 • 9781869141301